top of page

 11. Week: Non-car EVs

-a: Electric trucks and semis
+a: Electric watercrafts

-b: Electric aviation and watercraft
+b: Electric aviation

 c: Electric motorcycles, ATVs and other non-highway EVs